 Marketing Automation: 6 Micro-Strategies for Streamlined Success

-On average, 49% of B2B companies are currently using some form of a marketing automation solution.
+On average, 49% of B2B companies are currently using some form of marketing automation solution.
 Whether they’re using it effectively is another story altogether.
-Significant spend is being made on marketing automation tools, training, consulting, etc. and it is steadily on the rise on CMO P&L’s.
+Significant spend is being made on marketing automation tools, training, consulting, etc. and it is steadily on the rise on CMO P&Ls.

-Although tricky to measure if you haven’t established consistent KPI’s that drive your metrics, marketing automation can have a significant impact on your pipeline growth and close rates.
-Better data management facilitates more efficient segmentation, of which you can apply stronger messaging and enrich the customer experience at every stage of the buying journey.
+Although tricky to measure if you haven’t established consistent KPIs that drive your metrics, marketing automation can have a significant impact on your pipeline growth and close rates.
+Better data management facilitates more efficient segmentation, to which you can apply stronger messaging and enrich the customer experience at every stage of the buying journey.
 Every activity has the potential to impact the bottom line.

 If your organization isn’t seeing the value in marketing automation it can feel like you’re simply paying for a really expensive e-mail platform or social management tool.

 Don’t let another year go by paying for a tool that is only partially utilized!
 Here are some quick strategies to optimize the use of your chosen platform and accelerate pipeline development.